 Aside from theft, automobile upgrades are almost guaranteed.
 The need to replace an old sound system could be technological or quality-related.
 Some enhancements may cost an arm and a leg.

-On the other hand, an accident, harsh weather conditions can damage your car’s audio system.
+On the other hand, an accident or harsh weather conditions can damage your car’s audio system.
 Having a car sound system insurance comes in handy in such times.

-However, regular insurance may not cover stereo and audio systems modifications.
-If they do, the cover may be limited to the manufacture-installed car audio system.
+However, regular insurance may not cover stereo and audio system modifications, and if they do, the policy limits installation options only to the manufacturer’s installed car audio systems.

-Therefore, you need to consult your insurance provider before making changes to your old system.
+Therefore, you must consult your insurance provider before changing your old system.

-However, Electrical-related destructions and detrition are not covered—only distinct events like an accident or theft are approved during repayment.
+However, Electrical-related destructions and detrition are not covered—only specific events like an accident or theft are approved during repayment.

 The total value of your car includes your sound system.
 If your insurance policy covers it, its value will be included in the payout.

-Such inclusions are found in both comprehensive or collision insurance coverage.
+Such inclusions are found in both comprehensive and collision insurance coverage.

-Several companies provide extra coverage for car audio insurance.
-Here is a list of four best auto insurers that provide audio system insurance.
+Here is a list of the four, in my opinion, best auto insurers that provide audio system insurance.

 Aside from being available in all states, Progressive provides broad coverage for custom car parts under its additional coverage.
 The insurance pays for the repair or replacement of car equipment, including painting, audio and visual systems, grills, and spoilers.

-With broad coverage, the insurance requires higher premiums and deductibles because of the magnitude of risks.
-Nevertheless, Progressive offers perks valued at 30%, including up to $50 worth of deductibles for a six months claim-free period.
+With broad coverage, car insurance premiums and deductibles are higher because of the magnitude of risks.
+Nevertheless, Progressive offers perks valued at 30%, including up to $50 worth of deductibles for a six month claim-free period.

 Progressive only insures vehicles valued under $150,000.
-Higher rates are charged for high-performing cars because of increased risks with more horsepower.
+Higher rates are charged for high-performing and sports cars because of increased risks with more horsepower.

 Regarding car modifications, it will cost you $1,000 to cover custom parts and equipment/accessory.
-Therefore, if your audio system changes go for more than $1,000, you will need to buy additional coverage.
+Therefore, if your audio system changes cost more than $1,000, you will need to buy additional coverage.

-If your new sound system and installation costs amount to $5,000, you will need to buy $4,000 worth of extra coverage for the new equipment.
+In other words, if your new sound system and installation costs $5,000, you will need to buy $4,000 worth of extra coverage for the new equipment.

 Additionally, there is accident forgiveness for small claims or for staying claim-free.
 You will also enjoy discounts valued at 12%, autopay, or homeownership discounts as an owner with multiple cars under the same policy.

 The pay cuts include student and teen driver discounts.
-Loyalty customers with a moving vehicle, no insurance gaps, or cancellations get some perks as well.
+In addition, loyalty customers with a moving vehicle, no insurance gaps, or cancellations get some perks.

-In the standard coverage, Progressive covers both you and the other driver for at-fault accidents.
-It includes car repairs through collision and comprehension and compensates for damages initiated by anything other than a collision such as fire or vandalism.
+In the standard coverage, Progressive covers you and the other driver for at-fault accidents.
+It includes car repairs through collision and comprehension and compensates for damages initiated by anything other than a collision, such as fire or vandalism.

 Clearcover is a virtual insurance company that offers comprehensive and collision coverage for both property and vehicles.

-Operations occur in an app with an AI to assist in getting the required coverage.
+Operations occur in an app with an AI to assist in getting the minimum coverage.
 It covers theft, vandalism, weather, and property damage from wreckages.
 However, it does not include new vehicles.

 Its services are available in Arizona, California, Illinois, Louisiana, Ohio, Texas, Utah, and Wisconsin.
-The cover enables drivers to save $300 to $1,000 of the annual premium.
+The cover saves drivers $300 to $1,000 of the annual auto insurance premiums.

 Your car cash value is your upper limit of the amount you can claim in comprehensive coverage.
-When you purchase the comprehension coverage, you will select a deductible as well.
+When you purchase the comprehension coverage, you will also select a deductible.

 Therefore, when your audio system repair cost is $2,000, and your deductible amount is $1,000, Clear cover will cover half your repair cost.

-Additional coverage includes roadside assistance (optional), $30 worth of transportation costs while your car is at the repair.
-The pay ups also include rideshare services.
+Optional coverages include roadside assistance and $30 worth of transportation costs while your car is at the repair.
+The pay-ups also include rideshare services.

-Clearcover provides ridesharing endorsements for your taxi business from when the app on until a passenger picks the ride.
+Clearcover provides ridesharing endorsements for your taxi business from when the app is on until a passenger picks up the ride.

-The cover also comes with several discounts that subsidize premium costs from purchasing anti-theft and safety devices and benefits from combining your home and auto policies.
+The cover includes several discounts that subsidize premium costs from purchasing anti-theft and safety devices and benefits from combining your home and auto policies.

-There are special discounts for homeowners, defensive driving, special-case employment, and military personnel.
+Special discounts are for homeowners, defensive driving, special-case employment, and military personnel.

 The AARP Auto Insurance